Tag Archives: Larrin Thomas

 Spyderco Roadie XL C267BK – Size matters

 Six years ago, I reviewed the Working Poney, also known as the Roadie.
-Mine had been reprofiled by Jan Dirk, and even on its tiny scale, it proved to be an outstanding performer.
-For six years, it quietly stowed away, accompanying me across the UK, Vietnam, and countless places where knives were frowned upon.
+Mine had been reprofiled by Jan Dirk, and even at its tiny scale, it proved to be an outstanding performer.
+For six years, it quietly stayed in my pocket, accompanying me across the UK, Vietnam, and countless places where knives were frowned upon.

-Then, in 2024, I noticed the announcement of an XL version — the C267BK — featuring a better steel and a clip.
+Then, in 2024, I noticed the announcement of an XL version — the C267BK — featuring upgraded steel and a clip.
 Right away, I saw the new pointed blade, replacing the classic sheepfoot-style blade, now ground from Böhler-Uddeholm N690Co.
-Even more exciting, the XL uses M398, an exotic steel reserved for flashbatches — a serious step up in terms of performance and collector appeal.
+Even more exciting, the XL uses M398, an exotic steel reserved for flash batches — a serious step up in performance and collector appeal.

-And so, here it is: Ladies and gentlemen, the Roadie XL !
+And so, here it is: Ladies and gentlemen, the Roadie XL!

-Back to the Roadie XL: it is made in Maniago, Italy, just like my Nano and many other excellent knives these days.
-The Maniago plant remains one of the best worldwide in terms of quality and precision.
+Back to the Roadie XL: it is made in Maniago, Italy, like my Nano and many other excellent modern knives.
+The Maniago factory remains one of the world leaders in precision and manufacturing quality.

 Specifications: